wakurobotics/beatflip/README.md

 ## Config-File

+You can initialize a new configuration file via `beatflip init`.

-Configuration files are optional.
-You can also choose to either use command arguments or env vars.
-However, beatflip looks for an optional config file named `.beatflip.yml` in the current working directory.
+By default, Beatflip looks for a config file named `.beatflip.yml` in the current working directory.
+This can be overridden via the `--config` flag.

 For a full example of the configuration file, please have a look at [`https://github.com/wakurobotics/beatflip/raw/master/cmd/.beatflip.yml`](https://github.com/wakurobotics/beatflip/raw/master/cmd/.beatflip.yml).

 ## OS Signals